Coat of arms of Donetsk: 1995 version

 The medal-winning artist, Honored Artist of Ukraine Efim Kharabet proposed using the figures of the monument “To Donbas Liberators” as supporters, on the left a miner, leaning on a jackhammer with his left hand, and on the right a soldier in a military overcoat with a helmet on his head, holding a sword with his right hand with the tip down.
 Both figures are silver.
 The composition is entwined with a black and blue horizontal ribbon.
 On top of the shield there is a golden mural crown with five turrets, on which are written the numbers “1869”, the year the city was founded.

-A working hand firmly holding a hammer raised high symbolizes that the city is one of the largest industrial centers in Ukraine.
+A working hand firmly holding a hammer raised high symbolizes that the city is one of the largest industrial centres in Ukraine.
 The golden five-pointed star symbolizes a thrifty attitude towards the wealth created by nature and the labor of the people, power, justice and faith in a better future.